for version 5.5.3

 Make movies Fast Start on-the-fly

-Normally, QuickTime movies have a movie resource at the end of the file (the movie resource holds necessary information about all the frames in the movie and therefore has to be written to the file last, after all the frames have been written).
+Normally, QuickTime movies and MP4 files have a movie resource at the end of the file (the movie resource holds necessary information about all the frames in the movie and therefore has to be written to the file last, after all the frames have been written).
 This works well when the movie is on a local drive because the movie resource is instantly accessible, however if the movie is being received from a slower source such as the Internet the whole movie must be downloaded before it can be played, which may take some time.
 In Fast Start movies, the movie resource is at the beginning of the file so that the movie can start to play before it has completely downloaded.